maybe-just-maybe

 accepts a left function and a right function and evaluates one of those functions based on whether

 evaluating the left function is returned.
-If the Maybe
+If the Maybe is a Just then the result of evaluating

-the right function with the Maybe
+the right function with the Maybe's value is returned.

 arguments: